V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 V1 Engineering Specific files - Keep an eye on this page or you can even subscribe to updates to know anytime the configuration files have changed, [Config and macros are here](https://github.com/V1EngineeringInc/FluidNC_Configs).
 You need to download these to load them after flashing.

-FluidNC Firmware - **The Current tested and confimed FluidNC version is 3.8.0** (make sure to update your config file as well to add the homing Amps to each stepper), use anything newer than this with caution.
+FluidNC Firmware - **The Current tested and confimed FluidNC version is 3.7.17**, use anything newer than this with caution.
+10/25/24-anything newer currently has a randmo crashing bug....Mitch almost has it fixed, hang tight.

 ### Updating / Installing Firmware